Everything You Need to Know About Transport in Malekula

 Ferries run between Port Vila and Espiritu Santo once or twice a week per ferry company, giving you around three return trips in total to choose from.
 The best part?
 They stop at Malekula along the way, making it super convenient.

-You'll pick up and depart from Litslits Wharf, just south of Lakatoro.
+You'll pick up and depart from Litzlitz Wharf, just south of Lakatoro.

 For all the details on schedules and booking (trust us, you'll want to plan ahead), check out our Vanuatu Ferry Guide: How to Use Inter-Island Ferry Services.